About Fried Tortellini with Creamy Marinara

 Fried Tortellini with Creamy Marinara

-- Combine marinara and heavy whipping cream in a small bowl and mix together.
+Combine marinara and heavy whipping cream in a small mixing bowl and mix together.
 If desired, heat sauce for 30 seconds in the microwave.
 Set aside while preparing the tortellini.

 - Combine & toss panko and parmesan in a large bowl.
 In two more separate bowls, add beaten eggs and flour.